10 Mother’s Day DIY Gift Ideas That Double as Adorable Crafts

 3. Pressed Flower Lantern Jars

-Making Process: Press wildflowers or petals between books for several days.
+Making Process: Press wildflowers or petals between books for several days (or buy pre-pressed flowers to save time).
 Once dry, glue them to the inside or outside of a mason jar using Mod Podge, then coat the jar again to seal.
 Insert a battery-operated tea light for a gentle glow.
+The frosted effect from the Mod Podge makes the light diffuse beautifully.

 Price: $6-$10 per lantern